-- Survey control is required.
-Provide permanent markers to delineate the edge of the landfill.
-These should be long steel posts set 50 to 100 feet apart. - If a slope is built along the landfill boundary, we recommend it be built in a manner to eventually accommodate final cover.
-The CCR should be placed no higher that 3 feet below final cover grade.
+- Total Landfill Area: 33.5 acres - Currently Permitted and Under Development: (Phase I & II): 22.7 acres - Final Cover Constructed Pre-1991: 3.2 acres (Phase I) - Final Cover Constructed 2019-2020: 7.7 acres (Phase I) - Current Active Operations Area 2020: 5.2 acres (Phase I & II) - Current Temporary Covered Area 2020: 6.6 acres (Phase I & II) - MP&W's operator is generally proceeding in accordance with approved plans and specifications, including fill areas, slopes, height, access roads, monitoring wells, etc. - O Based on the inspection, some adjustment to fill operations is recommended.
+Along the western extent of the active fill area erosion was observed with potential sedimentation occurring outside (west) of the designated fill area.
+The following are recommend: - If a slope is built along the landfill boundary, it is recommend it be built in a manner to eventually accommodate final cover.
+The CCR should be placed no higher than 3 feet below final cover grade.
 Final cover grade is determined from a slope of 5:1 extended from the top edge of the landfill Phase II liner.
 Slopes built along the current Phase II fill boundary should be stabilized with one foot of temporary soil cover and seeded. - Building a slope along the fill boundary as described above is technically difficult, requires survey control, and may not be necessary for general fill operations.
 Haul road CCR berms can be constructed on the landfill as long as contact water can be intercepted by a temporary ditch or berm without topping an existing stabilized berm, and directed to the contact water collection drains within the active operations area. - As a temporary measure, silt fence should be installed and maintained to reduce sedimentation that could occur from un-stabilized CCR slopes near the landfill boundary.